 On the other hand, I’d miss the entertainment.
 A few months ago, I started writing down some of his mumblings, because quite frankly, they can always be counted on for comic relief.
 I can be sitting impatiently in a doctor’s waiting room, pop open the note on my iPhone with the list and just start shaking from laughter.

-I may be the only one who thinks this is funny.
+I may be the only one who thinks the fact that our communication is bad is funny.
 You tell me.